salt-formulas/salt-formula-docker/README.rst

         - container: f020d0d3efa8
         - service: contrail-control

-Enforce the service in container is disabled
+* Disable a service in a container:

 .. code-block:: yaml